 Unaccompanied Minors Service

-After check-in at the airport, an airline representative takes charge of young travellers, accompanying them through the airport, ensuring their well-being during the flight and handing them over to the school representative upon arrival at the destination airport.
-On the way back, the school representative helps the young traveller to check-in, takes them through security and passes them on to the cabin crew during boarding.
+After check-in at the airport, an airline representative takes charge of young travellers, accompanying them through the airport and all the way to the boarding gate, where they will be met by a member of the cabin crew.
+Upon arrival, an airline representative will hand the child over to a school representative.
+On the way back, the school representative helps the young traveller to check-in and delivers him or her to the airline delegate, who will escort them through security and pass them on to the cabin crew during boarding.
 Parents can then meet their child upon arrival.

 The fees charged by the partner schools for this extra service are indicated in the “options/extras” section of each destination, while the fees charged by the airline company will be invoiced alongside your child’s plane ticket.